Butler Plaza: History

 In 1970, Clark Butler, president of Butler Enterprises, purchased a landing strip between I-75 and the University of Florida.
 This land became the site of the beginnings of Butler Plaza and the original 300,000 sq ft complex broke ground in 1971.
 Clark Butler, president of Butler Enterprises, was the developer on the project.
 Initial tenants included Woolco Department Store, Eckerd Drugs and Publix Markets.
 The plaza opened for business in 1972.
 In 1977, the complex was purchased by Canadian investors.
 In the mid-1980s, Butler's daughter Deborah joined Butler Enterprises.
 In the 1990s, the shopping center expanded along Archer Road.

 In 2007, Butler announced plans to expand the shopping center to the north into 160 acre of vacant land, formerly occupied by a trailer park.
 These plans called for an additional 1200000 sqft of retail space, 400 hotel rooms, and 200000 sqft of office space.
 In 2008, Butler Plaza was voluntarily annexed into the city of Gainesville.
 In 2008, the Butlers began working on expansion plans for the plaza and the creation of Butler Town Center.
 Clark Butler died in 2008 and Deborah continued the expansion.
 In 2013, the City Commission approved both land use and zoning amendments to the existing approved Butler Plaza expansion.
 The project broke ground in 2014 and Butler North opened in 2016.
 Butler Town Center opened in 2018 with several tenants, including Whole Foods and P.F Chang's.

+Adjacent facilities

 Butler Town Center

 Butler Town Center provides an open-air shopping experience consisting of 350,000 square feet of retail and dining space and a 45,000 square foot Stengel Field Food Hall, named after Gainesville's first school of aviation, Stengel Air Field which operated on the land from 1941 to 1971.
 It is anchored by a Regal Cinemas movie theater.